 The FBI has called upon Apple to unlock one of the cell phones of the San Bernardino shooters.
 The request deals in the areas of national security, violation of first amendment rights, and terrorist activity.
-The issue has drawn public attention due to the privacy threats and security violations it poses but despite that, the FBI wants Apple to create an access method but Apple has yet to comply.
+The issue has drawn public attention due to the privacy threats and security violations it poses, but despite that, the FBI wants Apple to create an access method.
+Apple has yet to comply.
 Asking the technology company to undermine its own security software could give governments around the world the idea to follow the same course of action.

 To learn more, checkout this infographic created by the New Jersey Institute of Technology’s Online Masters in Computer Science program.

 The United States government has repeatedly put pressure on Apple to unlock phones or provide data in the name of criminal investigations and prosecution.
 The technology company is working to protect its First Amendment rights in an attempt to avert creating custom code designed to allow the government easy access to iPhone user data.